A Guide To Common Pests In Katy, Texas

 Fleas have a flat body, and large, back legs that help them jump onto a host and move through their fur.
 Adult fleas spend most of their life on a host, feeding and breeding.
 After a female lays its eggs, they roll off the host and onto the ground, where they will develop quickly into new adults.
 When animals like mice, dogs, cats, raccoons, and skunks are on our property, either nesting, feeding, or just while passing through, they will introduce fleas.
 Fleas can then move into our homes in various ways, including on our pets, on our clothing, on invading rodents, or on used furniture or rugs.

 If environmental conditions are not right, developing fleas can remain dormant for a long time.
 Once the conditions are right, they continue growing into adults; a big reason as to why a flea infestation may seem to pop-up overnight.
-Fleas can reproduce both outside and inside structures, making controlling these pests difficult.
+These pests can reproduce both outside and inside structures, making controlling fleas difficult.

 To help you stop fleas from taking over your property, Pro Pest has put together some helpful prevention tips that are effective and easy to implement: